What Makes Pappy Van Winkle 15-Year Bourbon So Special?

 “This smells like a night at the movie theater: candy corn, A&W Root Beer, popcorn,

-also some slightly hidden aromas of tropical fruit — pineapple, coconut,
+butter, shellac.
+There are also some slightly hidden aromas of tropical fruit — pineapple, coconut,

 and orange peel. … The initial flavors are tart and a little bitter — blood orange, citrus gastrique, dark chocolate, wheat bran.
 As the palate evolves, more of those classic aged bourbon flavors appear like